GirinathRG/Aadhaar_Detection/README.md

 Aadhaar Detection Code

 Overview:
-This repository contains code for Aadhaar detection using [replace_with_technology_used].
+This repository contains code for Aadhaar detection using Python using Deep Learning.
 The primary files in this project are:

 - aadhaar_detection.py: Python script for Aadhaar detection.
 - requirements.inpy: Input file specifying the dependencies for running the code.

 Getting Started:
 Prerequisites:
-Make sure you have [replace_with_dependencies] installed.
+Make sure you have installed.
 You can install them using the following command:

-pip install -r requirements.inpy
+pip install -r requirements.inpynb

 Usage:
 Run the Aadhaar detection script with the following command:

 python aadhaar_detection.py

-Replace [replace_with_specific_command] with any specific command users need to run your code.
+Replace with any specific command users need to run your code.

 Code Details:
 Explain the key components and functionality of your Aadhaar detection code.
 Provide a brief overview of the algorithm, techniques, or technologies used.